brunoarine/brunoarine/README.md

 I'm a physicist by profession, a problem solver by nature, and crazy about software development.

-🎓 Working on my Software Engineering certificate
+🎓 Working on my Data Science nanodegree
-🌱 Currently learning Kotlin for Android apps development
-📈 Looking to collaborate on development projects where I can solve problems and optimize solutions
+🌱 Currently learning Kotlin for Android as a side project 📈 Looking to collaborate on development projects where I can solve problems and optimize solutions
 🧔🏻 Pronouns: he/him
 ⚡ Fun fact: I draw a webcomic called [Nebulosa Bar](https://www.nebulosabar.com.br).
 I also like to photograph things, and lift heavy things.